-In 1933, a group of housing officials came together to form the National Association of Housing Officials (NAHO).
+In 1933, a group of housing officials came together in Chicago to form the National Association of Housing Officials (NAHO).
 They came from different areas,linked by a common concern for the nation's housing needs and determined to develop programs to address those needs.
 Their leadership resulted in the passage of the United States Housing Act of 1937, the first federal legislation which committed the federal government to assisting localities with building low rent housing and redeveloping blighted areas.

 By 1937 the new organization had more than 700 members and had begun to advance the quality of public housing programs by issuing background reports and conducting research and analyses.
 In addition to serving as an informational clearinghouse, NAHO served as a publisher, advisor, trainer, and convener of conferences.
 The Association was influential in the passage of the Housing Act of 1949, which provided a new program of federal assistance for urban redevelopment and established the national housing policy of "a decent home and a suitable living environment for every American family."

 During this time NAHO recognized the need for a broader base to implement slum clearance and city renewal effectively.
 The Association expanded to include redevelopment officials and revised the NAHO constitution in 1953, changing the name of NAHO to the National Association of Housing and Redevelopment Officials (NAHRO).

 From the 1950s through the 1970s, NAHRO maintained its leadership role by initiating and supporting Congressional legislation, by working with the U.S. Housing and Home Finance Agency (HHFA)—and later with the U.S. Department of Housing and Urban Development (HUD)—to achieve an effective administrative framework, and by providing technical advice to its members through conferences, publications, and training.